 This is not an exhaustive list, but these are some of the most important indicators to show that something might not be right for your child.
 You may also have a ‘gut feeling’ that something isn’t right.
 It’s important not to ignore this, and to speak to someone about your concerns.

-The risks associated with exploitation can include physical and emotional harm, violence, sexual abuse and exposure to situations that can leave children and young people extremely traumatized.
+The risks associated with exploitation can include physical and emotional harm, violence, sexual abuse and exposure to situations that can leave young people extremely traumatized.
 Gangs might also threaten to hurt the young person’s family or to tell their family about some of the ‘favours’ they’ve already done for the gang.
 This is to increase the fear the young person feels.

 Gangs will often convince children that they are in debt to them through a practice known as ‘debt bondage’.